-- (i) All players of the offending team clear the zone at the same instant (skate contact with the blue line) permitting the attacking players to re-enter the attacking zone, or - (ii) The defending team passes or carries the puck into the neutral zone.
+- All players of the offending team clear the zone at the same instant (skate contact with the blue line) permitting the attacking players to re-enter the attacking zone, or - (ii) The defending team passes or carries the puck into the neutral zone.

 If, during the course of the delayed off-side, any member of the attacking team touches the puck, attempts to gain possession of a loose puck, forces the defending puck carrier further back into his own zone, or who is about to make physical contact with the defending puck carrier, the Linesman shall stop play for the off-side violation.
-See 83.6

-If, during a delayed off-side, an attacking player in the attacking zone elects to proceed to his players' bench (which extends into the attacking zone) to be replaced by a teammate, he shall be considered to have cleared the zone provided he is completely off the ice and his replacement comes onto the ice in the neutral zone.
-If his replacement comes onto the ice in the attacking zone, if the delayed off-side is still in effect, he too must clear the attacking zone.
-If the remaining attacking players have cleared the attacking zone and the Linesman has lowered his arm for the delayed off-side, he shall be considered on-side.
+If, during a delayed off-side, an attacking player in the attacking zone elects to proceed to his players' bench (which extends into the attacking zone) to be replaced by a teammate, he shall be considered to have cleared the zone when both skates are off the ice and the Linesman judges him to have left the playing surface.
+If his replacement comes onto the ice in the attacking zone, while the delayed off-side is still in effect, he too must clear the attacking zone.
+Once all attacking players have cleared the attacking zone and the Linesman has lowered his arm for the delayed off-side, all attacking players may legally enter the attacking zone and pursue the puck.

-83.4 Disallowed Goal - If the puck is shot into the attacking zone creating a delayed off-side the play shall be allowed to continue under the normal clearing- the-zone rules.
-Should the puck, as a result of this shot, enter the defending team's goal, during a delayed off-side, either directly or off the goalkeeper, a player, the boards, the glass, a piece of equipment or an official on the ice, the goal shall be disallowed as the original shot was off-side.
-The fact that the attacking team may have cleared the zone prior to the puck entering the goal has no bearing on this rule.
+83.4 Disallowed Goal - If the puck is shot into the attacking zone creating a delayed off-side, the play shall be allowed to continue under the normal clearing-the-zone rules.
+Should the puck, as a result of this shot, enter the defending team's goal, either directly or off the goalkeeper, a player, the boards, the glass, a piece of equipment or an official on the ice, the goal shall be disallowed as the original shot was off-side.
+The fact that the attacking team may have cleared the zone prior to the puck entering the goal has no bearing on this ruling.
 The face-off will be conducted at the face-off spot in the zone closest to the point of origin of the shot that gives the offending team the least amount of territorial advantage.

-The only way an attacking team can score a goal on a delayed off- side situation is if the defending team shoots or puts the puck into their own net without action or contact by the offending team.
-Other than in situations involving a delayed off-side and the puck entering the goal, no goal can be disallowed after the fact for an off- side violation, except for the human factor involved in blowing the whistle.
+The only way an attacking team can score a goal on a delayed offside situation is if the defending team shoots or puts the puck into their own net without action or contact by the offending team.

+Other than in situations involving a delayed off-side and the puck entering the goal or a successful Coach's Challenge (see Rule 38), no goal can be disallowed after the fact for an off-side violation, except for the human factor involved in blowing the whistle.